 Although cosmetic renovations don’t require a permit, more extensive remodeling projects do.
 Changes such as adding new windows, installing new plumbing, moving an outlet, and replacing a water heater typically require permits.

 You may also need a permit if your remodel’s total cost exceeds a certain amount.
-Since building codes vary from city to city, make sure to check with your local planning or building department when designing your new bathroom and making your budget.
+Since building codes vary from city to city, make sure to check with your local planning or building department when designing your new bathroom and setting your budget.
 As the homeowner, you are responsible for the permits, though some contractors will assist you with applying for them.

 Accessibility

-If you need to make your bathroom more accessible, remember that ADA-accessible appliances are often more expensive and may take up more space.
+If you need to make your bathroom more accessible, note that ADA-accessible appliances are often more expensive and may take up more space.
 For example, a top-of-the-line walk-in tub or roll-in shower will likely cost more and be bulkier than a standard tub or shower.
 Reduced-mobility features such as grab bars and shower seats make your bathroom safer but also add to material and labor costs.

 Geographical Location